mettamatt/gSheet-AI-Export/README.md

 1. **Create the Script:**
     - In your Google Sheet, click on `Extensions > Apps Script`.
-    - Replace any existing code with the contents of `exportForAI.gs`.
+    - Replace any existing code with the contents of `exportForAI.gs` from this repository.
     - Save the project with a meaningful name (e.g., "Export for AI").

 2. **Refresh the Google Sheet:**